Why Gyneacologists Don’t Recommend Vagisil or Femfresh – And What to Use Instead

 ❌ Foaming agents strip natural oils

 Ingredients such as sodium laureth sulfate (SLES) or other detergents create foam but are drying and harsh.
-They remove natural protective oils from the vulva, leaving the skin tight, itchy, or sore.
+They remove natural protective oils, leaving the skin tight, itchy, or sore.

 ❌ False reassurance